Skip to content

 Go CLI

-Pre-execution governance for AI coding assistants.
-Gate evaluates every tool call against local rules and optional workflow state before the runner executes it.
+Pre-execution rules for AI coding assistants.
+Gate evaluates every tool call against local policy and optional workflow state before the runner executes it.

 go install github.com/edictum-ai/edictum-go/cmd/edictum@latest